How cheap is it to live in Mexico?

 Most people are looking at the tier two destinations to buy something.
 Most condos start at 100k USD and go up from there.
 A good range is 150-300k USD for buying a condo, or house.
 Since most foreigners want to buy within 50 km of the water line on the beach, it means you need a fidecomisco.
 This is a bank trust to hold your title.
 It does require some paperwork and several thousand dollars.
 There is also an annual fee of about $900 USD.
 So this is something extra you need to pay if you want to to live near a coast.
 The good news is that you will save in other areas of expense.

 Other areas like property taxes are very low in Mexico.
 Most people pay $80 USD or a couple of hundred annually in property taxes.
 This is something that will sound like a dream from countries with high property taxes.
+For more about the buying process in Mexico, see our article here.
+It might surprise you the lower cost and higher cost of closing that you should prepare for.

 If you are looking at buying in Playa Del Carmen, see our guide to real estate here.